SuperOffice/SDK-Doc/Customer.Service.Support/ui/button-scripts.md

 Your queue might look like this:

 * Request 1 created Monday at 13:00 with medium priority will get deadline Tuesday at 13:00.
-* Request 2 created Monday at 13:00 with high priority will get deadline Monday at 17:00.
+* Request 2 created Monday at 13:00 with a high priority will get deadline Monday at 17:00.
-* Request 3, created Tuesday at 12:00 with high priority will get deadline Tuesday at 16:00.
+* Request 3, created Tuesday at 12:00 with a high priority will get deadline Tuesday at 16:00.

-Picking based on deadline, request 1 will be picked before request 3, even if the latter has a higher priority.
+Picking based on a deadline, request 1 will be picked before request 3, even if the latter has a higher priority.

 Now, we can create a script that picks the most important request (open, unassigned) for a user (taking into account category membership) and assigns it to the current user.
 If no requests are available (empty queue), a simple message is displayed.